 For more than 300 years the Sandy Spring area has been home to generations of African and African American families.
-They came enslaved with the first white settlers.
+Black men, women, and children came enslaved with the first white settlers.
 They hewed frontier plantations out of ancient woods.
 They found freedom and became landowners themselves; others were forced to wait until after Emancipation.
-They helped drive the local economies and move the area forward.
+They helped drive the local economies and build communities.

 On these pages will appear the stories of more than fifteen historically black communities built in the Sandy Spring area in the 19th and early 20th century.READ MORE